ilian/create-react-zeronet-app/README.md

 ```
 $ ./create-react-zeronet-app.sh myproject ~/bin/zeronet/data/1PXDHHbcUfXFwRMC1gZgpCFSZGPZPEyp6F --typescript
 ```
-In the generated project directory
+In the generated project directory:
-    * run `npm run start` to build and deploy a development version with hot reloading
+* run `npm run start` to build and deploy a development version with live reloading
 * run `npm run build` to build and deploy a production version of your site

 ## Notes on live reloading
 `npm run start` will prompt you to navigate to a local webserver.